MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug background processes.md

 ## Use your own bot endpoint

-1. In Visual Studio Code settings, uncheck "Ensure Ngrok is installed and started (ngrok)".
+1. In Visual Studio Code settings, uncheck Ensure Ngrok is installed and started (ngrok).

 1. Set botDomain and botEndpoint configuration in `.fx/configs/localSettings.json` to your own domain and endpoint.